huggingface/text-generation-inference/README.md

   <img alt="Swagger API documentation" src="https://img.shields.io/badge/API-Swagger-informational">
 </a>

 A Rust, Python and gRPC server for text generation inference.
-Used in production at [HuggingFace](https://huggingface.co) to power Hugging Chat, the Inference API and Inference Endpoint.
+Used in production at [Hugging Face](https://huggingface.co) to power Hugging Chat, the Inference API and Inference Endpoint.

 </div>